OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-NAA-Fallback/README.md

 description: "This sample shows how to implement SSO in an Outlook add-in by using nested app authentication."
 ---

-# Outlook add-in with SSO using nested app authentication (preview)
+# Outlook add-in with SSO using nested app authentication including Internet Explorer fallback (preview)

 ## Summary

 This sample shows how to use MSAL.js nested app authentication (NAA) in an Outlook Add-in to access Microsoft Graph APIs for the signed in user.
 The sample displays the signed in user's name and email.
-It also inserts the names of files from the user's Microsoft OneDrive account into a new message body.
+It also retrieves the file names from the user's Microsoft OneDrive account.
+This sample includes an auth fallback when NAA is not available, including support for internet explorer. `@azure/msal-browser` version 2.x needs to be used when supporting internet explorer, while 3.x is the first version with NAA support.
+This sample uses both versions of the library depending on browser.

 > [!IMPORTANT]
 > Nested app authentication is currently in preview.
 To try this feature, you need to join the [Microsoft 365 Insider Program](https://insider.microsoft365.com/join) and choose **Current Channel (Preview)**.
 Don't use NAA in production add-ins.
 We invite you to try out NAA in test or development environments and welcome feedback on your experience through GitHub (see https://github.com/OfficeDev/office-js/issues).